-Alabama reports 2nd death from Hurricane Sally
+Alabama reports 2nd death from Hurricane Sally; Alpha forms

 ORANGE BEACH, Ala.
-(AP) — A second death from Hurricane Sally was reported Friday in Alabama, where the storm sloshed ashore Wednesday, brining wind and flooding rain.
+(AP) — A second death from Hurricane Sally was reported Friday in Alabama on a day that also saw the National Hurricane Center have to resort to using the Greek alphabet for storm names in a record-setting season.

 Baldwin County coroner Dr. Brian Pierce said the death in the Foley area and was of someone who was involved in storm cleanup.
 He gave no other details on the death.